 In August 2015, a new segment of the West Papio Trail from 90th Street to Giles Road was completed and opened for public use.
-An additional section of West Papio Trail, Giles Road to Millard Ave was completed along the original Transcontinental Railroad corridor, and is now open for public use as a rails-to-trails upgrade project.
+An additional section of West Papio Trail, Giles Road to Q Street was completed in 2018 along the original Transcontinental Railroad corridor, and is now open for public use as a rails-to-trails upgrade project.
+Design work for a connection link along the West Papio Creek to Millard Ave is scheduled to being in 2022.